Microchip Information & Prices

-ALWAYS MAKE SURE THAT YOU SUBMIT THE AVID PETTRAC REGISTRATION FORM TO AVID AS QUICKLY AS POSSIBLE, AND ALWAYS UPDATE YOUR CONTACT INFORMATION IF ANYTHING EVER CHANGES, such as your address, email, or phone number!
-If AVID does not have current contact information for your, their agents will not be able to assist in getting your beloved pet back to you in the event it becomes lost!
+ALWAYS MAKE SURE THAT YOU REGESTER YOUR PET ONLINE AS SOON AS IT IS MICROCHIPPED.
+ALWAYS UPDATE YOUR CONTACT INFORMATION IF ANYTHING EVER CHANGES, such as your address, email, or phone number!
+If the microchip company does not have current contact information for you, their agents will not be able to assist in getting your beloved pet back to you in the event it becomes lost!

 Based on thirty years of first-hand experience, it has been proven time and time again that the microchip identification system works.
 We strongly recommend that you provide your pet with the extra protection of through having a Microchip.

 The #1 killer of pets is when they become lost.
 Even pets which stay “indoors” are at great risk of becoming lost, especially as a consequence of natural disasters such as hurricanes, tornadoes, fires, floods and earthquakes, or simply as a result of a door or gate being left open.